Besides biographies, podcasts or songs, movies and documentaries can be a great source of inspiration.

 - School is not just for learning what is provided

-- Great community is power
+- A great community is power

 - Building a great product is crucial; marketing comes next